CliMA/ClimaUtilities.jl/docs/src/filereaders.md

 > This extension is loaded when loading `NCDatasets`

 The only file reader currently implemented is the `NCFileReader`, used to read NetCDF files.
-Each `NCFileReader` is associated to one particular file and variable (but multiple `NCFileReader`s can share the same file).
+Each `NCFileReader` is associated to a collection of files (possibly just one) and one variable (but multiple `NCFileReader`s can share the same file).
+When a `NCFileReader` is constructed with multiple files, the various files should contain the time development of the given variable.

 Once created, `NCFileReader` is accessed with the `read!(file_reader, date)` function, which returns the `Array` associated to given `date` (if available).